turnerh1/unequal-commute/README.md

 # unequal-commute
-Unequal commute project for Data and Society Spring 2022
+This is the _Unequal Commute Project_ for Data and Society at Seattle Pacific University, Spring 2022.

+The contributors on this project are Katie, Haylie, and Jobi.